occune/fastlinuxinstaller/README.md

 # fastlinuxinstaller
-i dont know what is that,really
+i dont know what is that, really